taboola/taboola-android/README.md

 ##### Widget:
 By Default, TaboolaWidget does not intercept user scroll.
 If you wish to enable scroll inside the widget, add this line to your code:
 ```
-taboolaView.setInterceptScroll(true);
+taboolaWidget.setInterceptScroll(true);
 ```

 ##### Feed:
-By default, TaboolaView automatically adjusts its own height in run time to show the entire widget.
+By default, TaboolaWidget automatically adjusts its own height in run time to show the entire widget.
 ```
 // To enable scroll switch between the scrollView and taboolaView
-taboolaView.setInterceptScroll(true);
+taboolaWidget.setInterceptScroll(true);
 ```

 ### 2.4.
 Catching global notifications (broadcasts) from TaboolaWidget
-`TaboolaWidget` fires app level broadcasts to notify registered objects within the app about certain event.
+Taboola fires app level broadcasts to notify registered objects within the app about certain events.
 Catching those events might be useful for implementing custom event mediation adapters for ad platforms not natively supported by Taboola Android SDK.

-These are the types of broadcasts sent by TaboolaWidget:
+These are the types of broadcasts sent by Taboola:

-* `GlobalNotificationReceiver.TABOOLA_DID_RECEIVE_AD​`
+* `GlobalNotificationReceiver.TABOOLA_DID_RECEIVE_AD`
 * `GlobalNotificationReceiver.TABOOLA_VIEW_RESIZED`
 * `GlobalNotificationReceiver.TABOOLA_ITEM_DID_CLICK`
 * `GlobalNotificationReceiver.TABOOLA_DID_FAIL_AD`